woodsxwu/MonoRepoLessons/README.md

 ## 🎯 Best Practices

+1. **Collaborate and learn**: Pair program with teammates, share approaches, and learn from each other
+2. **Maintain your own fork**: Each student should have their own repository for progress tracking
-1. **Sync frequently**: Pull updates from upstream at the beginning of each class
+3. **Sync frequently**: Pull updates from upstream at the beginning of each class
-2. **Copy before you code**: Always copy exercises to your work directory first
+4. **Copy before you code**: Always copy exercises to your work directory first
-3. **Commit regularly**: Push your work to your fork frequently to avoid losing progress
+5. **Commit regularly**: Push your work to your fork frequently to avoid losing progress
-4. **Organize your work**: Keep your `work/lessons/` directory organized and well-documented
+6. **Organize your work**: Keep your `work/lessons/` directory organized and well-documented
-5. **Use meaningful commit messages**: Help yourself and instructors understand your progress
+7. **Use meaningful commit messages**: Help yourself and instructors understand your progress
+8. **Share solutions**: Compare different approaches with teammates after completing exercises

 ### Example Daily Workflow:
 ```bash